ondat/documentation/docs/install/quick-start-guide.md

 ## Step 2 - Install Local Path Provisioner

-Etcd requires a storage class before we can start Ondat.
+Etcd requires a storage class before Ondat can be started.
 For non-production environments the Local Path Provisioner storage class can be used.

 ```bash
 kubectl apply --filename="https://raw.githubusercontent.com/rancher/local-path-provisioner/v0.0.21/deploy/local-path-storage.yaml"
 ```

 The following command can be used to ensure the Local Path Provisioner was successfully deployed.
-The expected output is also shown

 ```bash
 > kubectl get pod,storageclass --namespace=local-path-storage